Build RESTful APIs with Spring MVC

 </dependency>

-Get the codes from my github account to explore all configuration classes.
+Get the from my github account to explore all configuration classes.